LincolnCox29/OpenIPL/README.md

-# ImgLib
+# OpenIPL

-ImgLib is a C library for image processing.
+OpenIPL(Open Image Processing Library) is a C library for image processing.

 ## Description

-ImgLib provides various functions for working with images, such as converting to grayscale, black and white images, adjusting brightness and contrast, applying filters, and more.
+OpenIPL provides various functions for working with images, such as converting to grayscale, black and white images, adjusting brightness and contrast, applying filters, and more.
-ImgLib leverages the [SIMDe (SIMD Everywhere)](https://github.com/simd-everywhere/simde?ysclid=m2swyts7k7237665902) library to enable cross-platform parallelized calculations, optimizing processing speed and efficiency.
+OpenIPL leverages the [SIMDe (SIMD Everywhere)](https://github.com/simd-everywhere/simde?ysclid=m2swyts7k7237665902) library to enable cross-platform parallelized calculations, optimizing processing speed and efficiency.

 ## Project Structure

 ```
-../ImgLib/
+../OpenIPL/
 ├── README.md
 ├── CMakeLists.txt
 ├── tests.c